ycpcs/cs320-spring2016/lectures/lecture06.md

 > **How is this possible?**

 The idea is that we try to design and implement modules (classes) so that they *use* (call methods on) objects through *abstract classes* and *interfaces*.
-That way, we can extend the functionality of the module by simply adding new subclasses which add new behavior, instantiating objects which are instances of those subclasses, and passing the objects to the module which uses them through the abstract superclass or interface.
+That way, we can extend the functionality of the module by simply adding new subclasses which add new behavior, instantiating objects which are instances of those subclasses, and passing the objects to the module which uses them **through the abstract superclass or interface**.

 Example: